University of Washington School of Public Health

 Our tagline is “Excellent Science, Shared Passion, Enduring Impact ”.

-A truncated version of the tagline is appropriate for small spaces, such as website banners:
+A truncated version of the tagline is appropriate for small spaces, like web banners:

 Transparent background logos with taglines and templates for letter or poster size publications are available in the artpack.